vignettes/visStatistics.Rmd

 Normality of residuals is supported by graphical diagnostics (scatter

-plot of standardized residuals, Q-Q plot) and formal tests (Shapiro-Wilk
+plot of standardised residuals, Q-Q plot) and formal tests (Shapiro–Wilk

 ).